kotwys/lymypyry/README.md

 }
 ```

-`extra-xkb-options` — allow to add custom XKB options (as symbols.)
+`extra-xkb-options` — allow to add custom XKB options (as symbols).

+This effectively creates an overlay with modified `xorg` which requires
+rebuilding a ton of derivations (including `webkitgtk` in some configurations).
+Use with caution!

 ```nix
 {